 if the parallel processing is used, the later timing between “timing when UE shall be capable to transmit PRACH preamble towards target Pcell” and “the timing when UE shall be capable to transmit PRACH preamble towards target PSCell”

-Option 4 (HW, vivo):
+Option 4 (HW, vivo, ZTE, CMCC):

 Define delay requirements for HO and PSCell addition/change separately with the ending points defined as Pcell PRACH and PSCell PRACH respectively.
 No need to define overall delay requirement.